FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 ## General Advice

-For all console builds, you should make .NET 8 project files for your game - instead of the usual FNA.csproj, you will reference FNA.Core.csproj.
-The code and content should largely be able to stay the same, with the exception of code that requires a JIT (i.e. you can't emit IL at runtime, as you might expect from ahead-of-time compilation).

 While the runtimes require a console NDA, there are some things you can do to make your game more robust that just-so-happens to make console support easier, without access to any particular SDK.
 If you're familiar with consoles, none of these will be surprising:

 ### NativeAOT

-All platforms use NativeAOT as the runtime.
+All console builds use NativeAOT as the runtime.
 If you want a solid head-start, you should read Appendix A. Don't underestimate this step, especially if your game heavily depends on .NET's reflection features!

 ### Window Size Changes
 Even if your window is not resizable, operating systems (including Windows!) may forcibly change the window size for a multitude of reasons, and so the graphics device will reset.